michael2012z/BitBible/markdown/JPS/files/Gen.md

 14. And the uncircumcised male who is not circumcised in the flesh of his foreskin, that soul shall be cut off from his people; he hath broken My covenant.'

-15. And G-d said unto Abraham: 'As for Sarai thy wife, thou shalt not call her name Sarai, but SarahThat is, Princess. shall her name be.
+15. And G-d said unto Abraham: 'As for Sarai thy wife, thou shalt not call her name Sarai, but Sarah

 16. And I will bless her, and moreover I will give thee a son of her; yea, I will bless her, and she shall be a mother of nations; kings of peoples shall be of her.'